 Christopher J. Wiener, Litigation.

 Christopher Wiener focuses on complex commercial and intellectual property disputes.
 With extensive experience in copyright, trademark, and trade dress litigation, Christopher represents clients in federal and state courts with matters at the intersection of technology and commercial products.
 He has advised high-profile companies operating in a range of industries, including smartphones, music licensing, computer virtualization, headphones, semiconductors, and computer-aided drafting.
 He has also litigated and tried complex commercial matters for clients in areas such as software licensing, partnership disputes, consumer product development, and real estate.
-Christopher earned his J.D. from the University of California, Hastings College of the Law in 2011, where he graduated summa cum laude.
+Christopher earned his J.D. from the University of California College of Law, San Francisco in 2011, where he graduated summa cum laude.
 While at Hastings, he was a senior articles editor for the Hastings Law Journal and was elected to the Order of the Coif.
 He earned his B.A., magna cum laude, from Boston University in 2008.